Signed in as:

 filler@godaddy.com

-In this passage from his Second Treatise of Government, John Locke uses the term "perfect democracy" in the same way the term "pure democracy" is sometimes used to describe direct democracy.
+In this passage from his Second Treatise of Government, John Locke used the term "perfect democracy" in the same way the term "pure democracy" is sometimes used to describe direct democracy.
 In a direct democracy every adult member of a community, state, or nation who wants to be politically active can participate in civic affairs and vote directly as political decisions are made, with the votes of the majority determining the outcome.

 An election in which the people of a community, state, or nation vote directly to determine whether a proposed law or constitutional amendment is enacted or rejected is called a referendum.
 Referendums can be called by various methods: by a legislative body, according to mandates in a constitution, or by the people through the “initiative", which gives citizens the power to initiate and enact legislation, including constitutional amendments, without the involvement or approval of a legislature.